-- The Chairman write to the Health, Safety and Wellbeing Manager on behalf of the Committee seeking assurances about the action taken to address the number of Fire Risk Assessments not completed or reviewed by schools. - Support be given to assist members in raising health and safety maters with the schools in their division - Future Health and Safety reports to the Committee include the percentage of accidents to staff as well as total numbers.
+- The Chairman write to the Health, Safety and Wellbeing Manager on behalf of the Committee seeking assurances about the action taken where Fire Risk Assessments have not been completed or reviewed by schools. - Support be given to assist members in raising health and safety matters with the schools in their division. - Future Health and Safety reports to the Committee include the percentage of accidents to staff as well as total numbers.